 - Once you become eligible under the SMP, you retain eligibility through the next plan year (February 1 – January 31).

 - Each year you must work an average of 30 hours per week to be offered the chance to enroll in benefits for the upcoming plan year.

-> If your employment status changes to full-time, you will become eligible for benefits the first of the month following 30 days from the effective date of the change.
+If your employment status changes to full-time and you are not already eligible under IMP or SMP, you will become eligible for benefits the first of the month following 30 days from the effective date of the change.

-> Eligible Dependents Direct Link
+Eligible Dependents Direct Link

 Your eligible dependents include:

 - Legal spouse